apache/tvm/docs/langref/relay_expr.rst

    %2 = add(%1, %1)
    multiply(%2, %2)

-Graph bindings are not represented as an AST node in Relay, but rather as meta-variables set to reference AST nodes.
+Unlike a let binding, a graph binding is not represented as an AST node in Relay, but rather as a meta-variable referencing its AST node value. to reference AST nodes.
 For example, a program like the above could be constructed in Relay's Python front-end by setting *Python variables* equal to the corresponding Relay AST node and using the variables repeatedly, as below (a C++ program using the corresponding API bindings